Trees of Fulham Cemetery

 This layer shows 50 locations where new trees could be planted.

-The paths layer also shows the location of the water points in the cemetery.
+The paths layer also shows the location of water points and benches.

 Lost trees